Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/aem-assets-cloud-connector.md

 You can configure full and incremental crawls based on the scheduling options present here.
 By default, incremental crawl is set for every 15 minutes, and full crawl is set for every day.
 If needed, you can adjust these schedules to fit your data refresh needs.

 ## Troubleshooting
-After publishing your connection, you can review the status under **Data sources** in the [admin center](https://admin.microsoft.com).
+After publishing your connector, you can review the status under **Data sources** in the [admin center](https://admin.microsoft.com).
 To learn how to make updates and deletions, see [Manage your connector](manage-connector.md).

 If you have issues or want to provide feedback, contact [Microsoft Graph | Support](https://developer.microsoft.com/en-us/graph/support).